emrea-works/now/README.md

 etc...
 You can see the other options by `now --help`

 Happy getting of now in a format you wish instantly!

+---

+*A quick tip:* if you have `xclip` installed in your OS then you can get the date directly to clipboard by

+`now | xclip -sel clip`